the-events-calendar/event-tickets/readme.txt

 * Fix - Update `\Tribe__Tickets__Tickets_View::get_description_rsvp_ticket()` to determine when to use the appropriate singular or plural texts based on the quantity found for each ticket type and deprecated its third parameter (_bool_ `$plurals`) (props @solepixel for pointing us to the issue) [129582]
 * Fix - Correct two places where the translation domain was incorrect.
 Thanks to @cfaria for the catch!
 [128193]
 * Fix - Allow saving RSVP status changes (Going / Not Going) even if tickets have no Attendee Information fields [128629]
+* Language - 5 new strings added, 132 updated, 0 fuzzied, and 3 obsoleted

 = [4.10.7.2] 2019-09-03 =